tus/tus-js-client/docs/api.md

     // - in browsers: a TypedArray, a DataView a Blob, or null.
     // - in  Node.js: a Buffer, a ReadableStream, or null. send(body: any): Promise<HttpResponse>;

-    abort(): Promise<void>;
+    // Aborts the request if it's currently in progress.
+If so, `send` should reject
+    // with an error of type DOMException, with name AbortError. abort(): Promise<void>;

     // Return an environment specific object, e.g. the XMLHttpRequest object in browsers.